shog-ai/shoggoth/src/docs/md/docs.md

 ### Shoggoth Resources

 The purpose of Shoggoth is to distribute Shoggoth Resources.
-A Shoggoth Resource is a single file that can be an ML model, code repository, research paper, dataset, or any other kind of file.
+A Shoggoth Resource is a single file that can be an ML model, code repository, research paper, dataset, zip archive containing multiple files, or any other kind of file.

 Shoggoth Resources are stored on Shoggoth nodes, and can only be published by Shoggoth nodes.